tamer-mohamed/ichnos/README.md

 ## What is `Ichnos`?
  - Built with [Typescript](https://www.typescriptlang.org/) :rocket:
  - Flexible-scalable solution for gtm tracking
- - Can be pluged to any view framework - see [integrations](#integrations)
+ - Can be plugged to any view framework - see [integrations](#integrations)
  - Redux-like: Easy to use and can hook into events
  - Super small: less than 2kb (minified)

 ## Install